-This Course Catalog is provided as a means to assist students and parents in the planning of thier high school course of study at Marysville High School.
-It contains detailed information about the selection of classes and the courses and programs we offer.
+This Course Catalog is provided as a means to assist students and parents in the planning of their high school course of study.
+The Course Catalog contains detailed information about the selection of classes and the courses and programs offered at Marysville High School.
 Each student's school counselor will assist in reviewing a student's academic record to ensure that appropriate courses are chosen.
-We encourage you to closely monitor your child's academic progress and gain a clear understanding of the standards we have for our students.
-By working together, we can ensure that every student excels both personally and for the benefit of humanity.
+We invite you to share this responsibility with us by closely monitoring your child's academic progress and gaining a clear understanding of the standards we have for our students-standards that are vital to advancing the learning process.